adlnet/xAPI-Spec/xAPI-Communication.md

 This rule applies recursively, so that "Statement a" is a match when a targets b which targets c and the filter conditions described above match for "Statement c".

-For example, consider the Statement "Ben passed explosives training", and a follow up
+For example, consider the Statement 'Ben passed explosives training', and a follow up
 Statement: "Andrew confirmed <StatementRef to original Statement\>".
-The follow up Statement will not mention "Ben" or "explosives training", but when fetching Statements with an Actor filter of "Ben" or an Activity filter of "explosives training", both Statements match and will be returned so long as they fall into the time or sequence being fetched.
+The follow up Statement will not mention 'Ben' or 'explosives training', but when fetching Statements with an Actor filter of 'Ben' or an Activity filter of 'explosives training', both Statements match and will be returned so long as they fall into the time or sequence being fetched.

-__Note:__ StatementRefs used as a value of the Statement property within Context do not affect how Statements are filtered.
+__Note:__ StatementRefs used as a value of the "Statement" property within Context do not affect how Statements are filtered.

 <a name="queryLangFiltering" />

 ###### <a name="2.1.3.s4"></a>Language Filtering Requirements for Canonical Format Statements

 * <a name="2.1.3.s4.b1"></a>Activity Objects contain Language Map Objects within their "name", "description" and various interaction components.
 The LRS MUST return only one language in each of these maps.

 * <a name="2.1.3.s4.b2"></a>The LRS MAY maintain canonical versions of language maps against any IRI identifying an object containing language maps.
 This includes the language map stored in the Verb's "display" property and potentially some